 Try: “Smith’s Organic Whole Grain Crackers, Original Flavor, 12oz Box, Non-GMO Snack Crackers”

 This approach gives your PPC campaigns more keywords to match against while improving Quality Score through relevance.
+Brands that pair strong listing optimization with a broader CPG SEO strategy for ranking product keywords often see compounding gains across both paid and organic discovery channels.

 Images That Convert Ad Traffic